DPDK/dpdk/doc/guides/freebsd_gsg/build_sample_apps.rst

 #.
 Any ports to be used by the application must be already bound to the nic_uio module,
     as described in section :ref:`binding_network_ports`, prior to running the application.
-    The application is linked with the Intel® DPDK target environment's Environment Abstraction Layer (EAL) library, which provides some options that are generic to every Intel® DPDK application.
+    The application is linked with the DPDK target environment's Environment Abstraction Layer (EAL) library, which provides some options that are generic to every DPDK application.

 The following is the list of options that can be given to the EAL: